Guide to play Power Chords on Guitar

 G5 Power Chord

-The same is applicable when you hold this power chord shape on the 6th, 5th and 4th strings, with the root notes held by the index and little fingers on the 6th and 4th strings respectively, while the 5th note interval is held by the ring finger on the 5th string at the 5th fret.
+The same is applicable when you hold a shape on the 6th, 5th and 4th strings, with the root notes held by the index and little fingers on the 6th and 4th strings respectively, while the 5th note interval is held by the ring finger on the 5th string at the 5th fret.
 Now, the root note is G, and hence this chord is called the G power chord or G5 (the perfect fifth interval is D).

 f5-power-chord-w-1